-To reach a determination as to whether a 200' by 100' indoor riding arena is "development," the court is bound by the clear meaning of the statute.
+To reach a determination as to whether a 200' by 80' indoor riding arena is "development," the court is bound by the clear meaning of the statute.
 The property is located in a Core Preservation Area which prohibits development and limits uses to those operations or allowable uses which "do not constitute development" (see, Plan 5.2).
 Development is defined at § 57-0107(13) as:

-...the performance of any building activity or mining operation, the making of any material change in the use or intensity of use of any structure or land and the creation or termination of rights of access or riparian rights.
+... the performance of any building activity or mining operation, the making of any material change in the use or intensity of use of any structure or land and the creation or termination of rights of access or riparian rights.
 With limitation the following activities or uses shall be taken for the purposes of this article to involve development as defined in this subdivision:

-- (a) a change in type or use of a structure or land . . . - (b) a material increase in the intensity of use of land or environmental impacts as a result thereof; . . .
+- (a) a change in type or use of a structure or land . . . - (b) a material increase in the intensity of use of land or environmental impacts as a result thereof; . . . - (c) re-establishment of a use which has been abandoned for one year;

-Here, clearly, the construction of the 200' by 100' structure is a "building activity."
-Here, also, there will be a "change in the use of the land" and an increase in the intensity of the use of the land."
+Here, clearly, the construction of the 200' by 80' structure is a "building activity."
+Here, also, there will be a "change in the use of the land" and an increase in the intensity of the use of the land" and a "re-establishment of a use which has been abandoned for more than one year."
 Therefore, there is no doubt that it is "development" for the purposes of § 57-0107(13).
 For the Commission's decision to remain, the court must find that it does not constitute development because it fits the exception provided at § 57-0107(13)(vii).

 When a statute is reasonably free from ambiguity, a court must construe it so as to give effect to its plain meaning (see, Doctors Council v New York City Employees' Retirement Sys., 71 NY2d 669, 529 NYS2d 732 [1988]; McKinney's Cons Laws of NY, Book 1, Statutes §§ 76, 94).
 The "plain and obvious meaning of a statute is always preferred to any curious, narrow or hidden sense that nothing but a strained interpretation of legislative intent would discern."
 Courts "may only look behind the words of a statute when the law itself is doubtful or ambiguous" (see, Finger Lakes Racing Assn. v New York State Racing & Wagering Bd., 45 NY2d 471, 410 NYS2d 268 [1978]).
 Although a court will defer to an agency's expertise in situations where such expertise is relevant, an agency's or board's construction of a statute merits less weight and will not be accorded special deference when the question is purely one of statutory analysis dependent of accurate determination of legislative intent (see, Yong-Myun Rho v Ambach, 74 NY2d 318, 546 NYS2d 1005 [1989]).
-Here, respondent's seek to ignore the clear definition as to what constitutes "development" in favor of a provision which favors recreational use, but respondents fail to read the statute as a whole ( (see, Finger Lakes Racing Assn. v New York State Racing & Wagering Bd., supra).
+Here, respondent's seek to ignore the clear definition as to what constitutes "development" in favor of a provision which favors recreational use, but respondents fail to read the statute as a whole ((see, Finger Lakes Racing Assn. v New York State Racing & Wagering Bd., supra).
 In interpreting the statute, the intent of the legislature is the controlling factor (see, New York v Ford Motor Co., 74 NY2d 495, 549 NYS2d 368 [1989]).
 The clear and unambiguous intent of ECL § 57 mandates the "preservation of the core area" of the Long Island Pine Barrens, an area encompassing over one hundred thousand acres, which "is of critical importance to the state because it overlies the largest source of pure groundwater in New York" (see, Memorandum in Support of Legislation, S.8961-A, L. 1990, ch.
 814).